Charity Care and Financial Assistance

 Copies of this hospital’s Uninsured Patient Discount Policy, Prompt Pay Discount Policy, Charity Care Policy, as well as government program applications are available at Patient Registration and our Patient Financial Services Office.
 We can also send you copies if you contact our Patient Financial Services Office at (855) 398-1633 or (916) 297-8500.

-Alta Bates Summit Medical Center offers a prompt-pay discount option to our uninsured patients.
-If your account is paid in full within 30 days of your bill date you will receive an additional 20% discount off of the balance due.
+Alta Bates Summit Medical Center offers a prompt-pay discount option to our patients.
+For our uninsured patients, if you pay your account in full within 30 days of your bill date you will receive an additional 10% discount off of the balance due.